LHKU/React_test2/README.md

 If there is a problem with the API server, the error screen is displayed.

-Domain access is only available in Korea and Japan.

-The website was constructed in a responsive manner.

 The libraries used are as follows.
 --Redux Toolkit
 --useEffect